I-864/Marriage Fraud lawyer

 Introduction to I-864 Litigation

-The I-864 is a contract between the sponsor and the US government.
-The terms of the contract are that the sponsor agrees to support the immigrant and the government agrees to admit the immigrant into the US as a Lawful Permanent Resident.
+The Form I-864, Affidavit of Support, constitutes a legally binding contract between the sponsor and the United States government.
+Under its terms, the sponsor agrees to maintan the immigrant at 125 percent of the federal poverty guideline for her household size.
+In exchange, the government agrees to admit the immigrant into the United States as a lawful permanent resident (LPR).

 Terminating Events and Offset to Liability